yakobu/recursive_decorator/README.rst

    ...:    return wrapper

-Now using your decorator on function without using recursive_decorator will lead to the following output
+Now using your decorator on function without using recursive_decorator will leads to the following output

 .. code-block:: python